Performance related pay policies are starting to unravel…

 Why is Flipped Learning important?

 In order for students to make outstanding progress, they must be able to move through Bloom’s Taxonomy of Learning, from the basics of remembering information, to being able to deploy that information is a meaningful and complex way.
 To achieve such a feat in lesson-time alone is almost impossible today.
 However, the Flipped Learning approach leverages time outside of the lesson, in order to move through the stages at a quicker pace whilst supporting students during the most complex parts.
-All you are doing is re-ordering the activities you would have completed, so that students are more supported when they need more support.
+All you are doing is re-ordering activities, so that students are supported when they need it.

 How can I use Flipped Learning in my lessons?